This homemade jalapeño salt recipe is easy to make.

 - Check on jalapeños.
 They should be brittle and easy to break.
 Discard any fleshy soft peppers or dehydrate them until fully brittle.

-- In a blender, grind peppers and salt until the peppers are broken down.
+- In a blender, grind peppers and 1 cup of coarse salt until the peppers are broken down.

 - Store in an air tight container.

 Milena | Craft Beering

 I love flavored salts and need to make this one.
 We've been using a ghost chile salt my husband was given as a sample and it is waaaaay to hot, lol.
 I'd totally remove the seeds like you do so I can enjoy a lower key heat factor and more flavor.
 This salt would be a wonderful touch to salted caramel dips, yum!

 Oh my goodness!
 What an amazing idea!
 This would be delicious on so many different dishes!